 To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457.
 Or, Send Us an E-mail for a Prompt Response.

-Jan Dils Attorneys at Law, L.C. are currently helping people in City, Stateful who have been hurt by Zantac.
-Our firm has extensive experience holding accountable those in the pharmaceutical industry who have repeatedly put profit above their customers’ lives.
-If you or a loved one developed cancer as a result of Zantac, call the experienced dangerous drugs attorneys at Jan Dils, L.C. today.
+Jan Dils, Attorneys at Law, is currently helping people in West Virginia who have been hurt by Zantac.
+Our firm has extensive experience holding those in the pharmaceutical industry who have repeatedly put profit above their customers’ lives accountable.
+If you or a loved one developed cancer as a result of taking Zantac, call the experienced dangerous drugs attorneys at our firm today.

 Zantac (ranitidine), the popular over-the-counter heartburn medication, has recently been at the center of several newly filed lawsuits because of concerns about contamination with a cancer-causing chemical.
 Recently, two class-action lawsuits were filed against Zantac manufacturer Sanofi-Aventis LLC and Boehringer Ingelheim Pharmaceuticals, who previously held rights to Zantac, with plaintiffs claiming that the companies knowingly put patient health at risk.